BRB67/17uote3ollection/173Life/173Life..md

 #### Quote 1.

-	As witten in Anatomy and Physiology
+	As witten in Anatomy and Physiology:
 	>"Though you may approach a course in anatomy and physiology strictly  as a requirement for your field of study, the knowledge you gain in this course will serve you well in many